eclipse-hono/hono/site/homepage/content/getting-started-kafka/index.md

 If this does not print an IP address, check that `minikube tunnel` is running.

+{{% note title="Secure Connections to Kafka" %}}
+By default, the Kafka broker deployed with the Helm chart is configured to accept client connections only with _Transport Layer Security_ (TLS) enabled.
+While the Hono components, like protocol adapters, are already deployed with a matching configuration of the Kafka clients they use, external connections, like Hono's example application, need to be provided with configuration that enables TLS and a truststore file containing the broker certificate.
+The following guide assumes that for a local deployment in a Minikube cluster TLS is enabled on the Kafka broker.

+**NB** The instructions below disable hostname verification (by setting the Kafka config property `ssl.endpoint.identification.algorithm` to an empty string) because the external IP in the Minikube cluster is dynamic and not included in the certificate.
+Don't disable hostname verification in productive setups!
+{{% /note %}}

 <a name="overview"></a>
 ## Overview of Hono Components